OneSparse/OneSparse/README.md

 Like numpy and scipy did for Python, OneSparse transforms Postgres into a powerful framework for linear algebra and its infinite industry
 application: mathematics, engineering, economics, machine learning, bioinformatics and graph science.
+Matrix multiplication is as simple as 'A @ B', just as in Python.
 Leverage SQL for it's power of filtering, viewing and aggregating, and use linear algebra for its power of abstract reasoning, numeric analytical power, and parallel graph analytics.